Trump blames Biden and Harris' rhetoric toward him despite his own history of going after rivals

 The Republican former president’s statements are a sharp departure from how he reacted after an assassination attempt in July during a rally in Butler, Pennsylvania, in which a bullet grazed his ear.

 Then, Trump called for national unity, saying in a social media post that “it is more important than ever that we stand United.”
-A few days later, though, the former president returned to his usual commentary where he has sharply criticizes Democrats and relishes political bombast.
+A few days later, though, the former president returned to sharply criticizing Democrats and relishing the political bombast.

 While authorities continue to investigate the motives of both the gunman in Pennsylvania and the person arrested Sunday in Florida, Trump has made clear that he sees attempts on his life as politically motivated — and blames his rivals for them.